 In a nutshell, yes.

 Individual assessments of each tenant and their pet will give you a better understanding of the lifestyle, and temperament of the pet too.
-Especially with the lockdown, we’ve faced since the pandemic, pet ownership has soared!
+Especially with the lockdown that we faced during th pet ownership has soared!

 Tapping into the market of tenants with pets could potentially command you higher rents for the privilege.